user-levin/SplitTracks-ForLive/README.md

 ---

+### **How to Avoid Gaps When Importing Split Files into Ableton Live**
+When you import the split audio files directly into Ableton Live, they may appear on a single track with unwanted gaps between the clips.
+To resolve this issue, follow these steps:

+# **Import into the Session View First!**

+Drag all the split files into the Session View (vertical clip view).
+This ensures the clips are neatly organized without gaps.
+Select All Clips:

+Highlight all the clips you've just imported into the Session View.
+Drag into the Arrangement View:

+Once all clips are selected, drag them to the Arrangement View (horizontal timeline view).
+The clips will align seamlessly without gaps.

 ## **License**

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as needed.